Ikanji201/How-to-build-a-shoe-marketplace-on-the-celo-blockchain/celotutorials.md

- # How to Build an Auction Smart Contract for Selling Shoes on Celo Blockchain..
+ # How to Build an Auction Smart Contract for Selling Shoes on Celo Blockchain.

 ## INTRODUCTION

 ## What is BlockChain all about?